 How Long Do You Have to File After a Truck Accident in Albuquerque?

 Act quickly after a truck accident in Albuquerque.
 As an injured accident victim, you have a limited amount of time in which to bring a claim.
-In New Mexico, the statute of limitations on most personal injury cases is three years from the date of the collision.
+In New Mexico, the statute of limitations on most personal injury cases is three years from the date of the collision, and it is four years for property-damage only claims.
+It is recommended that you contact an attorney much sooner than this, however, so that important evidence is not lost.

-Collecting Evidence to Build Your Case in an Albuquerque Truck Accident Claim
+Collecting Evidence to Build Your Case in a Truck Accident Claim

 To collect compensation for your truck accident injuries, you will need to prove that the driver’s actions or the actions of the trucking company directly caused your crash.
 This may be due to poor maintenance, failure to adhere to driving hour limits, improper cargo loading, and many other factors.